 “At first, I felt out of my depth trying to connect the bridge with the function of the brain,” Allen said. “(But soon) … I began to understand the way the cerebrospinal fluid maintains our nervous system and how it mirrors the function of the river, the backbone supporting and connecting its surroundings.”

 Rudolph says the project has taught her that “physical spaces in Gambier and Mount Vernon can transcend time and build relationships.”
-One student, for example, connected the carvings of the Upside-Down Tree on campus to the overlapping nature of memory because her parents were Kenyon alumni and loved the tree during their time here.
+One student, for example, connected the carvings on the Upside-Down Tree on campus to the overlapping nature of memory because her parents were Kenyon alumni and loved the tree during their time here.

 The final results that will be on display at The Annex are bright and colorful — and so different from what the students are often asked to do in a neuroscience class.
-Wynne Morgan, The Gund’s coordinator of engagement and public programs, said she’s seen students transformed when they walk into The Annex to work on the project.
+Morgan said she’s seen students transformed when they walk into The Annex to work on the project.

 “I know Kenyon students to be so academic and so driven — giving them something a little more nebulous … (and) the world opens up in this really big way.”